Six Reasons We Love Oval Lab Diamonds

 Less Per Carat than a Round

-Even though a one-carat oval diamond looks larger than a one-carat round, it sells for less per carat.
+Even though a one-carat oval lab diamond looks larger than a one-carat round, it sells for less per carat.
 Round brilliants are the most popular diamond cut and so they sell for more per carat than any other shape.
 Ovals make more efficient use of the rough and can be as much as 20 percent less per carat than a round brilliant, depending on quality.
-You'll notice how much bigger in an oval diamond solitaire necklace or oval diamond engagement ring.
+You'll notice how much bigger in an oval lab grown diamond solitaire necklace or oval lab diamond engagement ring.
 So: looks bigger, costs less, win-win.

 Every One is Different